Skip to content

 Match lifecycle

-The normal HELM lifecycle is:
+The normal MARLIN lifecycle is:

-construct Robot → configure hardware → run match → disarm
+construct Robot → configure hardware → run match

 Phase callbacks